Piercingxx/debian-install/README.md

     You can also feel free to apt purge gnome-terminal and just use Kitty as your main terminal CTRL+ALT+T will launch this.

 9. Install Nvidia drivers if you want/need them.
-(If you are running a Microsoft Surface device skip this and do right to #10):
+(If you are running a Microsoft Surface device you can skip this unless you also want to game or edit videos on the device):

 ``` ./3.sh ```